 He was never a star-crossed lover but merely another.

 * remember: just because one person/people reveals their opinion or truth about what they think of you to you.
 This is not the whole truth or even half of it.
 You are not other people’s opinions.
 Never let people wear you down into believing you are merely what say or what they think you are.
 No one has their shit together all the time or even most of the time 😀

-Posted on Mar 1, 2017, in POETIC WORKS and tagged Creative Writing, Creativity, Emotions, humanity, Life, poems, Poetry, Relationships, Stream of consciousness.
+Posted on Mar 1, 2017, in STREAM OF CONSCIOUSNESS COLLECTION and tagged Creative Writing, Creativity, Emotions, Life, Love, poems, POETRY, Relationships, Stream of consciousness.
 Bookmark the permalink.
 23 Comments.